-The Commission will organise conferences and specialised training focused on protecting the financial interests of the Union.
-The issues to be addressed by these activities include the detection, prevention, and investigation of fraud, including the fight against illicit trade.
-Particular attention will be paid to cooperation between OLAF and its operational partners (customs authorities and other law-enforcement bodies), and the protection of the financial interests of the Union in the Union itself and in third countries.
+The Commission will organise conferences, specialised training and workshops focused on protecting the financial interests of the Union.
+The issues to be addressed by these activities include the detection, prevention and investigation of fraud, including the fight against illicit trade.

+Particular attention will be paid to cooperation between OLAF and its operational partners (customs authorities and other law enforcement bodies) and protecting the financial interests of the Union both in the Union itself and in third countries.

-The Commission will use the services of a firm specialised in organising events through specific agreements under an existing framework contract concluded in 2020.
-The total indicative available budget for procured conferences/training is EUR 1 200 000.
+The Commission will use the services of a firm specialised in organising events through specific agreements under a framework contract to be concluded in 2024.

+The total indicative available budget for procured conferences/training is EUR 1 400 000.